cmhood/mini_search_engine/WRITEUP.md

 which specific domains to crawl, and which pages on each of those domains, I do not consider it as important to be able to update the index automatically.

+Scrapy supports HTTP proxies through `HttpProxyMiddleware` which can be used to alternate IP addresses while scraping.
+This would allow the script to avoid throttling on certain websites.

 ## Indexing

 Between Tantivy and Vespa, I chose the former.
 Before working on this project,